Homepage > Blog > What is WiFi? Definition, Types, and Process

 By Laviet Joaquin

-WiFi is a fundamental technology in our everyday lives.
-It enables wireless connectivity for devices such as smartphones, laptops, tablets, and smart home gadgets like security cameras or robot vacuums, allowing them to communicate with each other and connect to the internet.
-WiFi can help us in many different ways.
+WiFi is a fundamental technology that we use in our everyday lives.
+It enables devices such as smartphones, laptops, tablets, and smart home gadgets like security cameras or robot vacuums to communicate with each other and connect to the internet.
+WiFi helps us in many different ways, from entertainment to work and even for school.

 What is Wi-Fi?

 WiFi is a wireless networking technology that uses radio waves to transmit data.
 It connects devices to the internet and each other without the need for physical cables.
-This wireless nature has made WiFi extremely popular, allowing internet access in homes, businesses, public spaces, and even on transportation like airplanes and trains.
+Using a modem and a wireless router, internet access can be enjoyed in homes, businesses, public spaces, and even on transportation like airplanes and trains.

 The term "WiFi" comes from "wireless fidelity," reflecting the technology's goal of providing reliable, high-fidelity wireless connections.
 WiFi networks are defined by a set of standards known as IEEE 802.11, which dictate how data is transmitted, the range of frequencies used, and the speed at which data is transferred.